quat1024/garden/garden/executive-function.md

 Those damn Reddit links will still be there two hours from now.
 All my social media feeds are completely chronological.
 I wasn't going to read the entire Internet anyway.
 Why dwell on what I might miss?

+Recognize when you're genuinely keeping up with conversations and when you're playing notification-dot whack-a-mole.
+Are you clicking just to see *if* there's anything interesting going on?

 ## Time

 You're probably well aware of the sensation of 5 minutes slipping through your fingers.
 Are you aware of the sensation of doing work for 5 minutes?
 How many words you can write, problems you can solve?
 I'm always surprised by the answer.
+And I'm always surprised about how simple it was.
+Maybe another 5 minutes is called for.

 ## Ritual

 Get a nice glass of water that you only fill when you want to work.
-Find a place to sit and only sit there when you work.
+Find a place to sit and only sit there when you want to work.
 Click your phone off and put it face-down in a spot that you only put it when you want to work.
+Use a nice pencil that you only use when you want to work.
+Log in to a user account that you only use when you want to work (and then don't sign in to Discord from it.)

 Find a timer that you only use when you want to work.
 Thoughtfully and intentionally set the timer and think about the action of putting it down.